Menopause occurs in women when they are 45-55 years old, with 51 years being the average age in the United States.

 No, there isn’t any possibility of getting pregnant after menopause naturally.
 But that doesn’t mean all doors are closed.

-You have the option of getting pregnant through IVF (In vitro fertilization).
+As I already mentioned, you could still get pregnant through IVF (In vitro fertilization).
 Well, we all know what IVF is.
-Yet let’s briefly understand the process.
+Yet, let’s briefly understand the process.
 In vitro stands for outside your body.
 So, fertilization doesn’t occur in your body but in the laboratory, where the sperm and eggs are combined and then put into a woman’s uterus upon fertilization.

 Now if you have experienced menopause and are in the postmenopause stage, then your ovaries won’t release eggs anymore.
 So you will not be able to get pregnant with your eggs unless you have frozen them before (in your fertile years).
 Instead, you will have to rely on the eggs (fresh or frozen) of a donor.